Used EV Charger Installation: The Complete 2026 Guide

 The fix is simple: get the math done first.
 A NEC 220.82 load calculation is the same calculation a licensed electrician would run to determine your panel capacity.
 When you have that number, no one can oversell you.
 You walk into the conversation knowing exactly what you need.

-Read our full ChargeRight vs Qmerit comparison to see real quote comparisons.
+Read the full ChargeRight vs Qmerit comparison to see real quote comparisons.

 5 Rules for Used EV Buyers

 - Run the load calculation first.
 Before calling any electrician.
 Before getting any quote.
-Know your panel capacity. ($12.99 at ChargeRight, or hire an electrician for $200–$400.)
+Know your panel capacity. ($12.99 at ChargeRight, or hire an electrician for $200 to $400.)

 - Get 3 quotes from independent electricians.
 Not from the charger manufacturer’s "preferred installer" network.
 Not from a referral broker.